george-kuanli-peng/active-status-update/README.md

               --member_db $CONTACTS_DB_FILE \
               --write_member_db

-    To dry-run the program without updating DB, remove --write_member_db To save the update list in CSV, add --status_update_diff=DIFF_CSV_FILE Logging is written to stdout by default.
+    - To dry-run the program without updating DB, remove --write_member_db
+    - To save the update list in CSV, add --status_update_diff=$DIFF_CSV_FILE
+    - To save the full list in CSV, add --status_update_full=$FULL_CSV_FILE
+    - Logging is written to stdout by default.